J. M. Barrie: Social connections

 Barrie befriended Africa explorer Joseph Thomson and Antarctica explorer Robert Falcon Scott.
 He was godfather to Scott's son Peter, and was one of the seven people to whom Scott wrote letters in the final hours of his life during his expedition to the South Pole, asking Barrie to take care of his wife Kathleen and son Peter.
 Barrie was so proud of the letter that he carried it around for the rest of his life.

 In 1896, his agent Addison Bright persuaded him to meet with Broadway producer Charles Frohman, who became his financial backer and a close friend, as well.
 Frohman was responsible for producing the debut of Peter Pan in both England and the US, as well as other productions of Barrie's plays.
 He famously declined a lifeboat seat when the RMS Lusitania was sunk by a German U-boat in the North Atlantic.
 Actress Rita Jolivet stood with Frohman, George Vernon and Captain Alick Scott at the end of Lusitania's sinking, but she survived the sinking and recalled Frohman paraphrasing Peter Pan: 'Why fear death?
 It is the most beautiful adventure that life gives us.'
+Barrie had himself sailed on one of the Lusitanias final Atlantic crossings in September 1914, during which rumours circulated amongst the passengers that the liner was to be transferred to the British Admiralty for troopship duties on arrival in New York.

 His secretary from 1917, Cynthia Asquith, was the daughter-in-law of H. H. Asquith, British Prime Minister from 1908 to 1916.
 In the 1930s, Barrie met and told stories to the young daughters of the Duke of York, the future Queen Elizabeth II and Princess Margaret.
 After meeting him, the three-year-old Princess Margaret announced, "He is my greatest friend and I am his greatest friend".